FalsePattern/ZigBrains/README.md

 - And everyone who actively reported issues and helped ironing out all the remaining problems

+## Versioning scheme
+To reduce confusion and to better utilize semver, the plugin uses the following versioning scheme:

+X - Major version, incremented any time a relatively large features is added or removed Y - Minor version, incremented for smaller features or large refactors that don't change user-perceived behaviour Z - Patch version, incremented only when a fix is purely an internal change and doesn't exceed an arbitrary threshold of complexity (determined at the discretion of FalsePattern)

+Note: before version 11, the version scheme used was 0.X.Y, without separate patch versions.
+As this plugin will constantly be evolving together with the zig language, it makes not sense to keep the 0 prefix, and might as well utilize the full semver string for extra information.

 # Description

 <!-- Plugin description -->